WHAT IS UNDERWATER HOCKEY?

 Like any sport, underwater hockey has its own set of fouls that can result in penalties, enforced by three referees in the water and one on the pool deck.
 These include:

-• Hitting an opponent with the stick
+• Hitting an opponent with the stick or puck

-• Holding onto an opponent's gear
+• Holding onto an opponent or their gear

 • Touching the puck with anything other than the stick